dskakt/schematch/replit.md

 - **Framework:** React with TypeScript, Vite for tooling, Wouter for routing, and TanStack Query for server state management.
 - **UI/UX:** Utilizes Shadcn/ui and Radix UI for components, styled with Tailwind CSS and custom design tokens.
 Features a "New York" design variant with a primary blue accent.
 - **Key Features:** Multi-step form for event creation (details, time selection, confirmation), weekly calendar grid for time slot management, and a responsive, mobile-first design with a minimalist aesthetic.
-- **SEO & Branding:** HTML lang attribute set to "ja", optimized title and meta descriptions for Japanese keywords (日程調整, スケジュール調整), Open Graph tags, JSON-LD structured data (WebApplication schema), and a calendar-themed favicon.
+- **SEO & Branding:** Comprehensive SEO optimization including robots.txt, sitemap.xml, canonical URLs, Open Graph images (1200x630px), structured data (WebApplication, Organization, FAQPage schemas), and optimized meta tags for Japanese keywords (日程調整, スケジュール調整).
+Site name is "スケマッチ！" (with exclamation mark).
 Google Analytics 4 is integrated for tracking.
+Fonts optimized for performance (Inter with font-display: swap).

 ### Backend